-Step One: Consider labeling the beakers, pipets, flasks and etc.with a grease pencil as to what reagents they will contain.
+Step One: Consider labeling the beakers, pipets, flasks, etc. with a grease pencil as to what reagents they will contain.
 Label a large beaker as a waste beaker in which to dump waste reagents.
 It is recommended that safety glasses be worn when working with chemicals.
-Make sure all labware is clean.
+Make sure all labware is clean & dry.

-Step Two: Set up at least one buret on its stand.
-Pour a small amount of 0.01 (0.01N) normal sodium hydroxide (NaOH) into a small beaker, swirl to give the beaker a final cleansing and discard into the waste beaker.
-Then pour an adequate amount of the 0.01N sodium hydroxide into the beaker, which then can be used to pour the reagent into the buret.
-Pour a small amount of the sodium hydroxide into the buret, tilt the buret on its side with the open end held over the waste beaker.
-Roll the rinse solution around in the buret and then discard the rinse into the waste beaker.
-Pour, from the beaker, an adequate amount of fill into the buret.
-A small buret funnel can be very helpful in pouring liquid into the buret.
-It is not absolutely necessary to fill the buret completely to the zero level at the top but be sure to have enough for the needed task.
-You should dispense liquid out of the buret into the waste beaker until all air bubbles are eliminated.
-You can possibly hold off on setting up a 2nd buret and certainly hold off on pouring in hydrochloric (or other acceptable) acid until such time as it really is needed.
-Use the same procedure for adding hydrochloric acid to the 2nd buret as was used for the sodium hydroxide.
+Step Two: Set up two burettes on stands.

+Part A: Pour a small amount of 0.01 (0.01N) normal sodium hydroxide (NaOH) into a burette.
+Empty into waste beaker.
+Then, fill the burette with the NaOH.
+(A small burette funnel can be very helpful in pouring liquid into the burette.)
+It is not necessary to fill the burette completely to the zero level at the top but be sure to have enough for the needed task.
+You should dispense liquid out of the burette into the waste beaker until all air bubbles are eliminated.

+Part B: You can hold off on pouring hydrochloric (or other acceptable) acid in the second burette until it's needed.
+When ready, use the same procedure as in Part A.

 These burets can now be set aside for use later.
-Using a buret to dispense a liquid is known as titration.
+Using a burette to dispense a liquid is known as titration.

-Step Three: If not already done, assemble the aeration oxidation apparatus (see attached schematic).
+Step Three: If not already done, assemble the aeration oxidation apparatus (see above schematic).

 Step Four: Use a plastic rinse bottle of distilled water to rinse out the 100 ml round bottom double neck flask.

-Discard the water into the waste beaker or sink.
+Discard the water into the waste beaker.
 Clamp the top neck of the flask to the metal rod and suspend it in the ice bath to begin cooling.
 Nothing will be added to the flask just yet.
-Insert the heavier but shorter glass tip into the # 5 rubber bung with the /8 hole and insert into the top neck of the flask.
+Insert the heavier but shorter glass tip into the # 5 rubber bung with the 3/8 hole and insert into the top neck of the flask.
 Attach the proper tubing to the protruding tip and attach the other end of the tubing to the impinger top.
 The ice bath will be most effective and easiest to use if it contains mostly cold water with some ice.
 It is important that the flask be cold when the wine sample is added to reduce the chance of some of the loosely bound SO2 becoming free SO2.

 Step Five: Make sure the collecting impinger is clean & dry.
-Prepare a small beaker and a 10 ml volumetric pipet to receive an adequate amount of 0.3% hydrogen peroxide (as mentioned above, a few use 3.0%).
-In a similar fashion as was done for the sodium hydroxide above, give a final cleansing rinse to the beaker and the pipet.
-The pipet should be tilted on its side and the rinse rolled around as was done in the preparation of the buret.
+Prepare a small beaker and a 10 mL volumetric pipet to receive an adequate amount of 0.3% hydrogen peroxide.
+In a similar fashion as was done for the sodium hydroxide above, give a final cleansing rinse to the beaker and the pipet with hydrogen peroxide 0.3%.
 Discard this rinse into the waste beaker.
-Using a pipet bulb, draw the hydrogen peroxide solution to fill a 10 ml volumetric pipet.
-Draw the liquid up past the fill line, pull off the bulb and quickly put your finger on the top of the pipet to prevent premature drainage of the solution.
-It is really helpful if your finger is very dry when holding and later releasing the liquid from the pipet.
-Release the excess peroxide into the waste beaker being very careful not to allow the liquid to fall below the etched gradation line.
-Read the amount at the bottom of the meniscus.
-Also it is much better to raise the pipet up to eye level to get a good reading rather than stooping down to get the reading.
-Release the 10 ml of hydrogen peroxide into the bottom part of the impinger unit.
+Using a pipet pump, draw the hydrogen peroxide solution to fill a 10 mL volumetric pipet.
+Draw the liquid up past the fill line, then release enough until the bottom of the meniscus reaches the fill line.
+Release the 10 mL of hydrogen peroxide into the bottom part of the impinger unit.